On this page:

 The sound of your voice is produced by vibration of the vocal folds, which are two bands of smooth muscle tissue that are positioned opposite each other in the larynx.
 The larynx is located between the base of the tongue and the top of the trachea, which is the passageway to the lungs (see figure).

 When you are not speaking, the vocal folds are open so that you can breathe.
 When it's time to speak, however, the brain orchestrates a series of events.
 The vocal folds snap together while air from the lungs blows past, making them vibrate.
 The vibrations produce sound waves that travel through the throat, nose, and mouth, which act as resonating cavities to modulate the sound.
 The quality of your voice—its pitch, volume, and tone—is determined by the size and shape of the vocal folds and the resonating cavities.
 This is why people's voices sound so different.

 Many people use their voices for their work.
 Singers, teachers, doctors, lawyers, nurses, sales people, and public speakers are among those who make great demands on their voices.
 This puts them at risk for developing voice problems.
-Experts estimate that 17.9 million adults in the U.S. have diseases or disorders of voice.
+An estimated 17.9 million adults in the U.S. report problems with their voice.
 Some of these disorders can be avoided by taking care of your voice.